-According to the Centers for Disease Control and Prevention (CDC), there were 46,802 deaths involving opioids in 2018.1 Various models using claims data and data studies have shown that high daily dosages of opioids, overlapping prescriptions from multiple providers and pharmacies, and continued use are risk factors for opioid abuse and overdose.2-4 The National Committee for Quality Assurance (NCQA) issued two HEDIS measures in 2018 to assess the use of opioids at high doses and from multiple providers and/or pharmacies, and one measure in 2019 to evaluate the risk of continued opioid use, which was updated in 2020.
+According to the Centers for Disease Control and Prevention (CDC), there were 49,860 deaths involving opioids in 2019, making up 70.6% of all drug overdose deaths.
+Various models using claims data indicate that high daily dosages of opioids, overlapping prescriptions from multiple providers and pharmacies, and initial opioid prescriptions with more than a seven-day supply are risk factors for opioid abuse and overdose.
+Pharmacies and losses, from multiple providers and/or pharmacies, and to evaluate the risk of continued opioid use.